jingtai05/java-booking-system/readme.md

 Diploma Sem 4 Assignment

 ## About this Project
 This project is a simple booking system built in Java.
-It allows users to schedule appointments with lecturers, manage their bookings, and leave feedback.
+It allows students to schedule appointments with lecturers, manage their bookings, and leave feedback.

 ## Quick Start
-\# Set up Java environment
+**Set up Java environment**
 [Oracle: Java Downloads](https://www.oracle.com/java/technologies/downloads/?er=221886)

 ```
-# check your java version in your terminal
+ check your java version in your terminal
 java --version

 # clone my repo